Harold Shepherd Builds a Legacy

 “His family and business connections played a huge role in starting Shepherd Center and in saving my dad’s life,” says Jamie Shepherd, Harold’s grandson and son of James.
 Jamie serves as director of community services and risk management at Shepherd Center.
 “Without those connections and his relationships, Shepherd Center might not be here.”

-A natural storyteller and somewhat of an unofficial Shepherd Center historian, Harold is a founding board member at Shepherd Center and still comes to Shepherd almost every day.
-He is still a member of the investment committee, and he is involved in raising funds and advising the strategic direction of the hospital.
+A natural storyteller and somewhat of an unofficial Shepherd Center historian, Harold was a founding board member at Shepherd Center and still came to Shepherd almost every day before his passing on December 10, 2018.
+He was an active member of the investment committee, and he was involved in raising funds and advising the strategic direction of the hospital.

-“He wants to be here, talk to people, to be around the hospital and watch as it grows,” says Julie Shepherd, Harold’s granddaughter, who is a case manager at Shepherd Center.
-“He often talks about how proud he is of Shepherd Center.
-His construction career has been rewarding in one way, but he’s even prouder of what they’ve done here (at the hospital) and the lives they’ve changed.”
+“He wanted to be here, talk to people, to be around the hospital and watch as it grows,” says Julie Shepherd, Harold’s granddaughter, who is a case manager at Shepherd Center.
+“He often talked about how proud he was of Shepherd Center.
+His construction career was rewarding in one way, but he was even prouder of what they did here (at the hospital) and the lives they’ve changed.”

-“He likes being behind the scenes,” Jamie says.
-“He’s not interested in getting credit.
-He’s more interested in making friends, learning about people and demonstrating that he can relate to them having been through tragedy.”
+“He liked being behind the scenes,” Jamie says.
+“He’s wasn't interested in getting credit.
+He was more interested in making friends, learning about people and demonstrating that he could relate to them having been through tragedy.”

-Though what started as a six-bed rehabilitation unit is now a world-renowned, 152-bed research and rehabilitation facility spread across three campuses, Harold’s family members say his greatest influence has been on the feeling people get while at Shepherd Center.
+Though what started as a six-bed rehabilitation unit is now a world-renowned, 152-bed research and rehabilitation facility spread across three campuses, Harold’s family members say his greatest influence was on the feeling people get while at Shepherd Center.